To move heavy vehicles from storage to deployment areas across Europe (and other parts of the world), rail is essential.

 An alternative would be to crane vehicles and equipment off at any point on the railway line.

-During the Cold War, this problem was recognised and the British Army introduced a piece of equipment to address it.
+During the Cold War, this problem was recognised, and the British Army introduced a piece of equipment to address it.

-Two versions were introduced in 1990, Rail Transfer Equipment (RTE) and EKA Simple Rail Transport Equipment (SRTE), the main distinction being one was trailer mounted and the other mounted on a DROPS style flatrack.
-These used a hydraulic side loading approach to load and unload flatracks of ammunition from railway wagons, far away from likely targets.
+These used a hydraulic side loading approach to load and unload flat racks of ammunition from railway wagons, far away from likely targets.
 They would park parallel to the railway line, unload from the train and be driven away, or be placed on the ground where they would be picked up by a DROPS truck.

 As clever as these were, they could still only lift 17 tonnes, no good for heavy vehicles.

-These are no longer in service but there are alternatives commercially available from Hamar, Steelbro and Boxmover that might be used, although most max out at 45 tonnes and unloading vehicles one by one would still be fairly slow.
+These are no longer in service, but there are alternatives commercially available from Hamar, Steelbro and Boxmover that might be used, although most max out at 45 tonnes and unloading vehicles one by one would still be fairly slow.

-If the wagon bed was low enough to the ground, tracked vehicles will be able to complete a neutral turn and simply drive off, as this example from 507 Specialist Team Royal Engineers (STRE) illustrates (great Twitter account to follow)
+If the wagon bed was low enough to the ground, tracked vehicles would be able to complete a neutral turn and simply drive off, as this example from 507 Specialist Team Royal Engineers (STRE) illustrates (great Twitter account to follow)

-Wagon end AVLB bridging might also be possible if there were no tunnels or other overhead obstructions
+Wagon-end AVLB bridging might also be possible if there were no tunnels or other overhead obstructions

 And for something more dramatic!